feltor-dev/feltor-dev.github.io/_pages/tutorial_lvl2.md

 a reference to a vector where we store the computed result in.

-There is an extensive collection of time steppers that we have currently implemented including multistep algorithms, explicit-implicit and adaptive time steppers, see the [documentation](https://feltor-dev.github.io/doc/dg/html/group__time.html).
+There is an extensive collection of time steppers that we have currently implemented including multistep, explicit-implicit and adaptive time steppers, see the [documentation](https://feltor-dev.github.io/doc/dg/html/group__time.html).